allanzigge/OthelloAI/README.md

+### OthelloAI
 An AI player for the classic board game Othello, developed as part of an AI course project.
 The focus was on adversarial search algorithms, problem modeling, and evaluation of decision quality.

 Features

-Minimax algorithm with alpha-beta pruning for efficient adversarial search
+- Minimax algorithm with alpha-beta pruning for efficient adversarial search

-Custom evaluation function that values strategic board positions beyond disc count
+- Custom evaluation function that values strategic board positions beyond disc count

-Configurable cut-off depth to balance performance and move quality
+- Configurable cut-off depth to balance performance and move quality

-Consistently outperforms the baseline DumAI
+- Consistently outperforms the baseline DumAI

-Run the project
+#### Run the project

 `java Othello <player1> <player2> [boardSize]`